Blanton Museum of Art: Western American art

-The C.R.
-Smith Collection of Western American Art is a collection of 91 works given to the Blanton between 1968 and 1988.
+The Blanton's Western American holdings include the C.R.
+Smith Collection of Western American Art comprising 91 works given to the Blanton between 1968 and 1988.
 The collection includes works by Oscar E. Berninghaus, Albert Bierstadt, Solon H. Borglum, Dean Cornwell, Maynard Dixon, Henry Farny, Thomas Hill, Ransome Gillett Holdridge, Peter Hurd, Frank Tenney Johnson, Tom Lea, William Robinson Leigh, Alfred Jacob Miller, and Thomas Moran.

 Ellsworth Kelly's Austin

 In January 2015, the artist Ellsworth Kelly gave the Blanton the design concept for a 2715 sqft stone building that he subsequently named Austin.
 This work of art relates to the tradition of modernist artist-commissioned buildings that includes Rothko Chapel and Henri Matisse's Matisse Chapel.
 Kelly said that the design of the building was inspired by Romanesque and Byzantine art he studied while in Paris on the G.I.
 Bill.
-Following Kelly's gift, the Blanton launched a $15 million campaign to realize the project.
+The Blanton launched a $15 million campaign to realize the project, a number that eventually grew to $23 million.
 Austin opened February 18, 2018, with a ceremony featuring University of Texas at Austin President Greg Fenves, Austin Mayor Steve Adler, and museum director Simone Wicha.